 Evanston is a somewhat small city located in the state of Wyoming.
 With a population of 12,090 people and two constituent neighborhoods, Evanston is the eighth largest community in Wyoming.

 The education level of Evanston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 19.19% of adults 25 and older in Evanston have a college degree.

 The per capita income in Evanston in 2010 was $24,363, which is lower middle income relative to Wyoming, and middle income relative to the rest of the US.
 This equates to an annual income of $97,452 for a family of four.
 However, Evanston contains both very wealthy and poor people as well.

 Evanston is a somewhat ethnically-diverse city.
 The people who call Evanston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evanston residents report their race to be White, followed by Native American.
 Evanston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.56% of the city’s residents.
-Important ancestries of people in Evanston include English, Irish, Dutch, and Italian.
+People of Hispanic or Latino origin account for 12.41% of the city’s residents.
+Important ancestries of people in Evanston include German, Irish, Dutch, and Italian.